mukatee/pypro/README.md

 Two versions, one that collects detailed information about the host it is running on.
 And another one that performs SNMP queries over the network to collect data from other hosts.

-Records statistics related to system resource use.
-Based on the *psutil* library.
+Local version is based on the *psutil* library.
+SNMP version is based on the *pysnmp* library.
 Built using Python 3.4.
 No idea about workings with other versions.

 Requirements
 ------------
 - Python3.
 Tested with 3.4.
-- PSUtil (for local).
+- PSUtil (for pypro-local).
 The Python package used to read the resource metrics.
 Should install as dependency, otherwise "pip3 install psutil".
-- PySNMP (for SNMP).
+- PySNMP (for pypro-snmp).
 The Python package used to perform SNMP queries.
+Should install as dependency, otherwise "pip3 install pysnmp".
 - Elascticsearch package.
 Should install as dependency, otherwise "pip3 install elasticsearch".
 - Python Kafka package.
 Should install as dependency.
 Otherwise "pip3 install kafka-python".
 - Mysql.connector. "pip3 install mysql-connector-python --allow-external mysql-connector-python" or possibly